 Make sure your POS is up to date (and tokenized).

 If you’re only accepting magstripe cards, it’s time to update your POS System.
 For one, the liability shift (which went into effect in October 2015) could make you liable for certain types of credit card fraud if you aren’t set up to accept chip cards.
 But more importantly, your business should start making moves to accept the latest, most secure forms of payment, which are EMV and NFC (contactless).
-The Square contactless and chip reader (which is just $49) accepts both EMV and contactless payments like Apple Pay, Android Pay, and Samsung Pay.
+The Square Reader for contactless and chip accepts both EMV and contactless payments like Apple Pay, Android Pay, and Samsung Pay.
 It’s secure (the entire transaction is tokenized), fast (contactless payments happen in just seconds), and convenient (you can take it anywhere).
 To make sure you don’t miss any sales from customers with chip cards or who want to pay with contactless, it’s a good idea to order new readers for 2016.

 Centralize your operations.

 Employees can work smarter when things are streamlined.
 So as the new year kicks off, centralize as many operations as you can into one system.
 This is easy if you take payments with Square.
 We have all the tools you need to run every aspect of your business — payments, inventory, employee management, payroll, appointments, marketing, accounting, e-commerce, and more.
 You can also connect the software you’re already using (like QuickBooks, Bigcommerce, and Fresh KDS) to Square so that everything’s in one place.
 Check out the 21 business apps you can connect to your Square account.